Everything That Can Be Deterministic, Should Be: My Claude Code Setup

 Don’t let the LLM run kubectl with guessed arguments.
 Give it structured functions that execute the commands and return parsed output.

-The execution is deterministic.
+The LLM selects the tool.
+The tool does the work.
 The variance is confined to the selection, not the runtime behavior.

 The hierarchy: Router → Agent → Skill → Program